JeffHing/angular-cabinet/README.md

 };
 ```

-These options (except directiveNames) can be overridden by options passed
+These options (except directiveNames) can be overridden by the options passed
-directly into the cabinet directive.
+into the cabinet directive.
 See [Cabinet Directive](#cabinet-directive).

 #### Option Definitions: